jovotech/jovo-framework/docs/07_advanced/README.md

 ## Plugins

-Plugins allow you to easily extend the Jovo Framework without having to mess with the core code and architecture.
+Plugins allow you to easily extend the Jovo Framework without having to mess with its core code and architecture.

+You can find an example file that uses the plugin system on GitHub: [examples/appPlugins.js](https://github.com/jovotech/jovo-framework-nodejs/blob/master/examples/appPlugins.js).

+Make sure you `require` the Jovo `Plugin` class.
+In the example, we do that by modifying the part in our `app.js` that imports the `jovo-framework` package.

 ```javascript
 const {App, Plugin} = require('jovo-framework');
 ```

+A plugin with the name `PluginName` can be created like this.

 ```javascript
 class PluginName extends Plugin {